evlist/wp-whobird/readme.txt

 Special thanks to:

-* [The WhoBIRD app](https://github.com/woheller69/whoBIRD) for their help and of course for the application without which their would be no bird observations to display.
+* [The WhoBIRD app](https://github.com/woheller69/whoBIRD) for their help and of course for the application without which there would be no bird observations to display.
 * [GitHub Copilot](https://github.com/features/copilot) for assisting in the development of this project.